ahmj/LeagueMastery/README.md

 **League Mastery** is an application to provide suggestions on optimizing the chances of earning a Mastery Chest.
 Our application analyzes specific factors on every champion for the given summoner deriving a computed score.
 The factors consist of the highest grade achieved, champion mastery level and overall Champion win rate provided to us by the Champion.GG API.

-**League Mastery** is the entry for the  [Riot Games API Challenge 2016](https://developer.riotgames.com/discussion/announcements/show/eoq3tZd1), Usability/Practicality Category.
+**League Mastery** is an entry for the  [Riot Games API Challenge 2016](https://developer.riotgames.com/discussion/announcements/show/eoq3tZd1), Usability/Practicality Category.
 By providing a curated selection of champions with "cheat-sheets" that include skill builds, recommended starting items and final items we focus on providing a simple yet packaged experience for players.

 ## Development